spothero/idl-test/kotlin/thrift-example/README.md

 #### Implementation Challenges

-* Had to fix the generated Java file - only 2 places in one file
+* Had to fix the generated Java file - only two places in the generated `FortuneResponse` class file
 * Lack of documentation of information - I've found very few examples in Kotlin